EdgarHE/kubeasz/cluster-deploy.md

-## image usage
-## import VM
+# Setup a k8s Cluster in 10 minutes
+Use 1 VM as deploy and master node, 2 VMs as worker nodes.

+## Import VMs in Virtualbox
-1. import 1 deploy VM and 2 worker VM, reinitialize MAC address, rename and chose cpu/memory wanted for them
+1. import 1 deploy VM and 2 worker VMs, reinitialize MAC address, rename and chose cpu/memory wanted for them
 2. boot the 3 VM and get their IPs with `ifconfig`

 ### Deploy cluster on the deploy VM